JosephineConnelly/thesis_josephine/content/textfile.md

 HELP Templates and cheatsheet markdown
 ======
-This is just some reminders or templates of how to do stuff in markdown
+This is just some reminders or templates of how to do stuff in markdown.

 ## Image
 ![Description \label{fig:1}](images/example.jpg)

-Seen in figure \ref{fig:1}, lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat. [@online]
+Seen in figure \ref{fig:1}, bla bla. [@online]

 ## Equation
 Cauchy's integral formula [@chan:2012aa]